The Top 20 Best Movie Wedding Gowns

 This gown was originally created for a version of 1001 Nights and was changed for Tristan and Isolde.
 Despite it not being design for this film it is such a lovely costume and it oddly fits into the movie.

 It a light green clock that has slightly darker stripes sewn on to the fabric.
 The sleeves are gathered.
 The underdress is a pinkish gold tone with brighter gold details.

 The Costumes in The Duchess all capture the opulence of 18th century English nobility.
 It was this gold tone wedding dress that Georgiana wears for a brief moment that was used for the film's promotion.

 It is rich gold tone, stunning embellishments and hip petticoat makes it very memorable and beautiful.

 And just look at the perfect 18th century silhouette achieve though undergarments called panniers.

 Much like The Duchess, Shakespeare in Love captures the opulence of English nobility but this time it is in the 16th century.

 Viola's wedding gown is orange-gold with lots of lace details, stunning sleeves and prominent collar.
 The fabric on the over-layer looks to be made from velvet while the silver under-layer is heavily patterned.

 Bella Swan from Twilight Saga; Breaking Dawn

-This dress is simple yet elegant in its streamline silhouette and lace details.
-The open back gives the dress a little bit of an edge.
+This dress is quite simple yet elegant in its streamline silhouette and lace details.
+The open back of the gown is where the drama is and gives it a little bit of an edge.